hcanon42/transcendence/README.md

 After dl the repo `git clone https://github.com/blaneart/transcendence` You can simply run `docker-compose up --build` in the folder downloaded and ... wait up to 10 minutes (this is a fullstack js project what did you expect ?).

-## A few scrrenshots of the final product
+## A few screenshots of the final product

 Please note that we did not spend as much time on front as we did on backend/functionnalities